 Many people find that retirement poses some of the same challenges of developing an identity that adolescence did.
-Once again, they have to figure out who they want to be when they grow up-or, more precisely, who they will be for the time they have left between now and death.
+Once again, you have to figure out who you want to be when you grow up-or, more precisely, who you will be for the time you have left between now and death.
 Doing art can help because art is not just the expression of a formed self or even the realization of a potential self.
 At its best it involves the creation of a freshly discovered self.
 In doing art you form yourself or at least some significant part of yourself.